 - How many forehead reduction surgeries have you performed in the past?

-- What are your prefered surgical techniques?
+- What are your preferred surgical techniques?

 - Where will my forehead reduction surgery take place?

-- What benefits will I specifically see my undergoing a forehead reduction surgery
+- What benefits will I specifically see my undergoing a forehead reduction surgery?

-- Please provide details as your certification
+- Please provide details as your certification.

 - Please provide details as to the certifications of your nurses and whoever will perform the anesthesia.